Strength Unleashed: Riding the Fitness Wave in Australia’s 2024 Health Revolution

 Exercise physiology for osteoarthritis is a safe and effective way to manage joint pain and maintain an active lifestyle.
 However, it is important to consult with a qualified exercise physiologist before starting an exercise program.
 They can help develop an exercise plan that is tailored to your individual needs and limitations and ensure that you exercise safely and effectively.

-Exercise physiology for osteoarthritis can help individuals manage joint pain, improve joint function, increase muscle strength, and maintain a healthy and active lifestyle.
+Managing osteoarthritis pain with exercise physiology helps individuals by improving joint function, increasing muscle strength, and maintaining a healthy and active lifestyle.
 With the help of a qualified exercise physiologist, individuals with osteoarthritis can develop a safe and effective exercise program that is tailored to their unique needs and limitations.
 Exercise may be challenging at first, but with perseverance, individuals with osteoarthritis can experience the benefits of exercise and improve their overall quality of life.

 1. Fransen, M., McConnell, S., Harmer, A. R., Van der Esch, M., Simic, M., & Bennell, K. L. (2015).
 Exercise for osteoarthritis of the knee: a Cochrane systematic review.
 British journal of sports medicine, 49(24), 1554-1557